tarynJade/DAT1-Workshops-Week-1/task-2/hrschema/README.md

 | Baker     | NULL           |

 ---
+SELECT last_name, commission_pct FROM employees WHERE commission_pct IS NULL;

 ## Task 16: Retrieve employee_id, last_name, salary, and department_id from employees table where salary is greater than or equal to 8000 and department_id is either 30 or 50